 Here are the most common blockers and amplifiers that affect team performance.

-Depending on group size, either a circle of chairs or tables set up for small groups to interact.
-Standing up always works best.
+Depending on group size, set up either a circle of chairs or tables for small groups to interact.
+Standing always works best.

 This is a good reflection exercise to realize the impact of our mindsets.

 First, the group will practice using blockers.
 Then, they will reframe the same conversation by using amplifiers instead.

 Rejecting an idea even before analyzing it is a usual way of blocking creativity.
 We immediately reject what we don’t know or focus on the negative impact rather than seeing its bright side too.

 First Round: Ask people to share different ideas.
 Each time someone makes a recommendation, another person replies with “That will never work because…” and provides a reason why the idea might fail.

 This time, once someone poses an objection, someone else chimes in with a solution.
 People should respond using the “What if we try this…?” format.